aayushi173/EV-Charging-Toronto/README.md

 CODE:

-Codes are separated into 4 sections:
+Code is separated into 4 sections:

 a) Load data from Opendatatoronto to biz_data dataframe